dsolesvik/library/docs/foundations/radiotelephony/specific.md

     **Pilot**: "DESCENDING FL200, SAUDIA 550."

-An aircraft may request a clearance to climb or descend maintaining own separation while in VMC (available in class D airspace only).
-The clearance will include information on essential traffic.
+An aircraft may request a clearance to climb or descend while maintaining its own separation in Visual Meteorological Conditions (VMC).
+This clearance is available only in Class D airspace.

+- The clearance will include essential traffic information to ensure situational awareness.

 !!! example
     **Pilot**: "EGYPTAIR 345, REQUEST MAINTAIN OWN SEPARATION IN VMC, DESCENT TO 6,000 FEET."